 The following design specifications are recommended:

 - Automatic chlorate control system.
 The chemical feed pump must be sized to match worst case pool loading.

 - High water turnover to better mix the pool, to avoid dead spots, and to provide better chlorine concentration measurement and control.

 - Ensure ASHRAE 62 outdoor air compliance to aid in breakpoint chlorination.

-- Incorporate Source Capture Exhaust systems to improve air quality in high activity pool rooms.
+- Incorporate Source Capture Exhaust systems such as an Evacuator to improve air quality in high activity pool rooms.

 Learn more in our blog: How 3 Key Dehumidification Terms Relate

 ExpertAire™ Series commercial dehumidification systems provide you with highest Moisture Removal Efficiency ratings available -- and the flexibility to regulate the introduction of outdoor air, saving energy.

 SelectAire™ and SelectAire Plus™ Series dehumidification systems respond to your toughest large capacity moisture challenges with modular engineering and flexible design options for customized, targeted solutions.